 Nicole N. Aljoe

-Nicole N. Aljoe, ECDA Co-Director and Associate Professor of English and African American Studies at Northeastern University, uses the ECDA in both her Early African American Literature and Race, Slavery, and the 18th Century Novel Classes.
-In addition to reading primary texts, Aljoe's students also "complete final projects based on work in the archive including: creating exhibits, timelines and maps, as well as writing headnotes and metadata for texts.
+Nicole N. Aljoe, ECDA Co-Director and Associate Professor of English and African American Studies at Northeastern University, uses the ECDA in both her Early African American Literature and Race, Slavery, and the 18th-Century Novel classes.
+In addition to reading primary texts, Aljoe's students also complete final projects based on work in the archive including: creating exhibits, timelines and maps, as well as writing headnotes and metadata for texts.
 “Working with ECDA allows me to develop more authentic literary studies activities for my students.
 It also allows them to experience the inherent dynamism of contemporary, engaged study of literary histories.
 And finally, and most important, it enables students to actively participate in academic knowledge production by providing key services to scholars and lay people interested in Early Caribbean cultures.”

 Elizabeth Maddock Dillon

 Elizabeth Maddock Dillon is Co-Director of the ECDA and Distinguished Professor of English at Northeastern University.
 She uses the ECDA in teaching undergraduate and graduate classes.
 In "Early American Literature: Print and Performance in the Atlantic World," students have built exhibits and written headnotes using ECDA primary sources.
 In "Literature and Digitial Diversity," students have worked with the ECDA as an example of archive-building that uses the affordances of digital technology to remix the archive and foreground new epistemologies and modes of knowledge production.
 "Working with the ECDA helps to show students that archives are not inert repositories, but sites where decisions are made about what counts as knowledge and what does not.
 I invite them to make those decisions."